legal resources necessary to hold negligent facilities accountable.

 In a summary statement of deficiencies dated January 20, 2017, the state surveyor noted that the nursing home had “failed to identify targeted behaviors and conduct comprehensive assessments for residents with dementia who received antipsychotic medications.”
 The deficient practice by the nursing staff affected two of four residents “reviewed for the use of antipsychotic medications.”

 In a summary statement of deficiencies dated June 25, 2018, the state surveyor said that the nursing home “failed to meet professional standards of nursing by signing the resident’s Medication Administration Record without administering the medications.”
 The deficient practice by the nursing staff applies to one of five residents “reviewed for improper nursing care.”

 Do you believe that your loved one suffered harm or injuries while living at Tower Hill Healthcare Center?
 If so, contact the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Kane County victims of mistreatment living in long-term facilities including nursing homes in South Elgin.
+Our network of attorneys fights aggressively on behalf of Kane County victims of mistreatment living in long-term facilities including nursing homes in South Elgin.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of skilled senior resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved one's harm.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee agreement.
 This arrangement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.